-When it comes to B2B marketing, especially in the technology market, many times I notice confusion among some professionals between conversions and real business opportunities.
-This situation can generate inflated reports, but less effective.
+When it comes to B2B marketing, especially in the technology market, I often notice some professionals confusing conversions with real business opportunities.
+This situation can generate inflated but ineffective reports.

-Thus, it is essential for marketing managers to understand the difference and adjust their expectations and metrics so that the investment in campaigns is truly effective
+Therefore, it is essential that marketing managers understand the difference and adjust their expectations and metrics so that investment in campaigns is truly effective.

 - Filling out forms inlanding pages;

-Although these actions demonstrate engagement, they do not necessarily indicate purchase intent.
+Although these actions demonstrate engagement, they do not necessarily indicate an intention to purchase.
 As marketing specialist Mark Ritson aptly highlights

-"The marketing that generates activity", but not qualified leads, it's just an exercise in vanity.”
+“Marketing that generates activity but not qualified leads is just an exercise in vanity.”

 Consider this case extracted from a form (anonymized data):